bluestormmax/seasonly/README.md

 - Possibly tie it into some recipe APIs?

 ## Built With
-React, TypeScript, Node.js, Express, Mongoose, MongoDB Atlas, MUI, react-hook-form, express-session
+React, TypeScript, Node.js, Express, Mongoose, MongoDB Atlas, MUI, react-hook-form, express-session, a cast of thousands...